ericfull/video-frame-grabber/README.md

 # Video Frame Grabber

 A simple, no-fuss tool to grab still frames from any video file right in your browser.
-No servers, no installs, no dependencies — just open the file and start grabbing.
+No servers, no installs, no dependencies... just open the file and start grabbing.

 ## Features